Xenonesis/NewPortfolio/Readme.md

 Download and Setup
-Step 1: Clone or Download the Repository
+Step 1: Clone or Download the Repository git clone https://github.com/Xenonesis/NewPortfolio
-Download the project using the button below or clone it via Git:

-Download Link: Aditya's Portfolio (replace with the actual download link)

-bash
-Copy code
-git clone https://github.com/Xenonesis/NewPortfolio
-Step 2: Navigate to the Project Directory bash
+Step 2: Navigate to the Project Directory cd portfolio-website
-Copy code
-cd portfolio-website

 Step 3: Open in Browser
 Simply open the index.html file in your favorite browser to view the project.